bancodobrasil/api-mtls-sidecar-proxy/README.md

-# API mTLS Sidecar (Server)
+# API mTLS Sidecar Proxy (Server)

-Sidecar Docker containers used to authenticate using mTLS for the Open Banking and PIX API communication as client (request) or as server (webhook)
+Sidecar Docker container used to authenticate using mTLS for the Open Banking and PIX API communication as client (request) or as server (webhook)

 ## Quick Start